xemul/cylang/README.md

 makes a new empty map named "x", then makes an entry with the key "a" in it being a string with the value "string".

+Since all symbols live in a root map, it's possible to change this map into some other one.
+This is done with the `:` command.
+It evaluates a map token after it and sets it as root one.
+All the service variables mentioned above remain accessible and the `_:` can be used to return back to the original namespace.

 * Arythmetics

 Tokens: `+ - / * %`.
 Evaluate two more tokens.